nosial/ncc/README.md

 trying to ensure (somewhat) compatibility with existing composer packages.

-Version 3.+ is a complete rewrite of ncc, with a new architecture and design aiming to have better code maintainability with a less-chaotic/hacky approach, allowing you to compiler your php projects into a ncc, phar or a single php file.
+Version 3.+ is a complete rewrite of ncc, with a new architecture and design aiming to have better code maintainability with a less-chaotic/hacky approach, allowing you to compile your php projects into a ncc, phar or a single php file.

 ## Documentation